How can you not love that accent?

 Even though I claim to speak two foreign languages, I’m not really a language person.
 I’m just not a natural at it, although I really wish I was.
 My typical American education didn’t exactly help, either, involving practically no foreign language training until high school, and even then it was barely given any attention.
 What application could non-English languages possibly have in the real world, after all?
 Surely being able to recite all 50 state capitals will have more of an impact on our ability to be productive members of society.

 But, even non-naturals like me can learn to communicate well in a foreign language.
 Many years ago I passed the DSH-Prüfung, one of the highest level exams available for German as a foreign language, but there’s still plenty of room for improvement in my speaking and writing abilities.
 Plenty.
-And given that I live in
+And given that I live in Germany now, what better time to work on my German?

 A while ago I read a Steve Pavlina article about using overwhelming force to accomplish a goal.
 It’s an interesting exercise, to think through all the things you could do to achieve a goal, even if you don’t actually end up implementing all of them.
 A few weeks ago I made a big long list of things I could do to improve my German with overwhelming force.
 Here were some of my ideas: